chahalltek/eat-platform/docs/architecture.md

 # Architecture and Internal References

-This folder collects internal guides that document how we build and operate EAT.
+This folder collects internal guides that document how we build and operate ETE.
 Use these as entry points when adding new features or patterns.

 - [Database safety](./db-safety.md) — patterns and checklists for safe schema migrations and data changes.
 - [Deployment health](./deployment-health.md) — guidance for monitoring releases and responding to incidents.